foxwallet/hc.foxwallet.com/docs/filecoin-advance/subscribe-miner.md

 Click the “Search “ button to enter the page, and enter the miner ID or address to search according to the page displayed.

-According to the search result, click the corresponding sign “+” on the right side, then the subscription is successful.
+When the search results are displayed, click the corresponding sign “+” on the right side, then the subscription is successful.

-Go back to the “Data” page and you can see the relevant information of the node.
+Go back to the “Data” page, you can see the relevant information of the node.

 ![](../img/subscribe-miner.png)